More Proof that Medical Science Wants You on Drugs!

-In the case of a syndrome, although the symptoms are painfully “real” to the individual experiencing them, they are not necessarily viewed as a “real” physical condition per the definition of Evidence Based Medicine.
-In the past, many of these pain syndromes where labeled as conditions that were “all in your head,” and doctors would routinely suggest that the patient seek psychiatric help.
+In the case of a syndrome, although the symptoms are painfully “real” to the individual experiencing them, they are not necessarily viewed as a “real” physical condition per the definition of Evidence-Based Medicine.
+In the past, many of these pain syndromes were labeled as conditions that were “all in your head,” and doctors would routinely suggest that the patient seek psychiatric help.

 Today, patients are not typically referred out for psychiatric care, but they are instead given pharmaceuticals that have a direct influence on the individual’s emotional state.
 This suggests that medical science still believes these conditions to be manifested in the mind, as opposed to an actual physical condition.

 Anti-depressants and/or anti-anxiety medications are two of the most commonly prescribed drugs in the United States with over 250,000,000 prescriptions written each year.
 And this number is growing!

 And many of these prescriptions for depression and anxiety are a part of the pain syndrome treatment protocol.

 But people with these pain syndromes also need something for the pain, right?

 A drug gaining popularity in recent days in the treatment of chronic pain syndromes is Methadone.
 Methadone has been reported to be upwards of 20 times stronger than both Vicodin or Percocet, which also makes Methadone a far more dangerous drug.